SimonGCP/wind/README.md

 # wind
-A lightweight, multithreaded rust web framework built with no external dependencies.
+A lightweight, multithreaded rust web server library built with no external dependencies.
 It is inspired by express.js and uses similar syntax when creating endpoints for a REST API.
 This project is a work in progress and still needs more documentation and testing, use caution if trying it in your own project

 ## Motivation